xn4k/xn4k/README.md

 Passionate about cybersecurity, i like to participate in CTF's and play games.
 Interested in Web-application testing and coding.
-- 👾 Currently doing a ~3 year long Apprenticeship, as Computer Science Expert and working as Dev.
-In the night i am a wannabe Bug Hunter🕵️👨‍💻
+- 👾 Currently doing a ~3 year long Apprenticeship, as Computer Science Expert and working as Dev. &+ Wannabe Bug Hunter in the night🕵️👨‍💻
 - 👻 I’m good at being confused.
 - 🧙‍♂️ I’m looking to collab. with other content creators, so reach out to connect!
 - 🤵🏼 Fun fact: I love music, midnight hacking, sports and building some mindmaps😂🏽‍